DocNow/hydrator/README.md

 ## Install

+### Important!

+It is easiest to download a pre-built version of the Hydrator instead of building it from source.
 Please see the list of available [releases](https://github.com/DocNow/hydrator/releases) for OS X, Windows and Linux installers.

-**Note for OS X Users**
+### Note for OS X Users

 Since the Hydrator has not been [signed](https://developer.apple.com/developer-id/) (which requires us to pay